LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

   Issue Type
     We use only three issue types: *Bug*, *New Feature*, and *Task*.
 A bug is something broken that needs to be fixed.
-A new feature is something to add that increases functionality, enhances an interface, etc. Task is a "catch-all" issue type for any other issue.
+A new feature is something that adds functionality, enhances an interface, etc. Task is a "catch-all" issue type for any other issue.
   Summary
     Provide a short descriptive summary.
 A good (and brief) summary makes it easy to scan a list of issues to find one you are looking for.
   Priority
-    Select an appropriate issue priority to impart its level of importance or urgency.
+    Select an appropriate issue priority to identify its level of importance or urgency.
 Clicking on the question mark to the right of the priority field provides a description of each option.
   Components